- What is lactose intolerance

-Primary lactase deficiency which is the most common cause of lactose intolerance throughout the world is caused by an inherited genetic fault running in families.
+Primary lactase deficiency, which is the most common cause of lactose intolerance throughout the world, is caused by an inherited genetic fault running in families.

-Congenital lactase deficiency or congenital alactasia is the disorder where infants suffer from not being able to digest lactose present in breast milk or formula, causing diarrhea.
+Congenital lactase deficiency or congenital alactasia is the disorder where infants suffer from not being able to digest the lactose present in breast milk or formula, causing diarrhea.